Want to get a beautiful home makeover of your own?Let’s talk

 If you have spaces as it lends counters and workspaces on three walls.
 If you have the luxury of space, then you can combine the U-shaped layout with adding an island in the middle.
 “This design works well as it allows for smooth workflow around the island.
 You could possibly split the culinary and preparation zones with plenty of storage space, but the space available in the middle is all yours to play with” says Hemil Parikh, founder and principal designer, Elysium Abodes LLP.
 This type of layout is perfect for those who like the kitchen to be a shared family room where everyone can get together.

 Additionally, based on your lifestyle, you can either have a closed or open kitchen.
-Open kitchens are ideal for small spaces and if you prefer not to have the kitchen isolated from the rest of the house.
+Open kitchen designs are ideal for small spaces and if you prefer not to have the kitchen isolated from the rest of the house.
 Closed kitchens are more suited for formal settings and houses where elaborate meals are cooked.
 “Even if you have an open kitchen that opens to a living or dining area, it is always advisable to have a visual break between the actual work area and the living or dining in the form of either an extra L shaped counter, a small storage unit or even a breakfast bar” says Vinithra, Principal Designer, Weespaces.

-The ideal kitchen is one in which the refrigerator, the sink and the hob form an ergonomic work triangle and these elements are placed in a way that they are easily accessible from each other.
+The ideal kitchen design is one in which the refrigerator, the sink and the hob form an ergonomic work triangle and these elements are placed in a way that they are easily accessible from each other.
 “Regardless of your kitchen’s size or layout, the sum of all the legs in a work triangle should not be less than 10 feet or greater than 25 feet.
 If the work triangle is too small, people will be tripping over each other.
 If it is too large, food preparation could be a tiring task” says Shivani Ajmera, principal designer and co-founder, Quirk Studio.

 The optimal height of the kitchen counter stands at about 32 to 36 inches.
 It is advisable to have the upper cabinets at a height of 5 feet as having them too high may not be practical.
 “The oven and microwave work well when placed one below the other in a tall cabinet, with a counter accessible on one side to place dishes before putting them or taking them out of the appliances.
 The placement height of both of these needs to be optimum to be able to view inside the ovens” says Minnie Bhatt, principal designer, Minnie Bhatt Design.